-Our cabins easily accommodate a couple or family traveling together.
+Our tents easily accommodate a couple traveling together.
 We also have the availability to take single travelers without additional charges.
 Single travelers will get their own single cabin.

 How are the cabins furnished?

-Our heated cabins are furnished with large cots, sleeping bags, liners, pillows, a table, chairs and a vanity and can easily accommodate a family of four.
+Our tents are furnished with large cots, sleeping bags, liners, and pillows.

 What other amenities are available at the Camp?